 A growing number of developing and developed countries have set a goal of phasing out coal in the power sector within the next few years.
 In Europe, only four countries (Bosnia and Herzegovina, Kosovo, Poland and Serbia), along with Turkey, have not yet established a timeline for the phase-out of coal-fired electricity generation.
 As a result of the decision by numerous banks and financial institutions to cease supporting coal-related investments, access to finance for new coal investments has become increasingly difficult.
 In advance of the 26th Meeting of the Parties (COP26) in Glasgow, the G20 countries, following China, South Korea and Japan, announced that they would no longer provide financial support for international coal projects.
 As a result of these developments, the growth of coal-based electricity generation was expected to slow down or decline worldwide.

 In the second half of 2020, the spot market price of coal fell below $50 per tonne.
 The economic recovery following the outbreak of the coronavirus, issues with transportation and increased demand for coal in China led to a significant increase in prices.
 The economic crisis, which was further exacerbated by the invasion of Ukraine, also led to a significant increase in energy prices.
 In June 2022, the price exceeded $400, reaching the highest level in history.
+By early 2026, the price of coal had risen to around $110, but this increased further to around $140 following the attack on Iran.
+Like other fossil fuels, coal, which is in limited supply and concentrated in the reserves of certain countries, also experiences sudden price surges during times of crisis.

 IEA projections for the share of coal in energy and electricity generation in 2030 and 2040.